sdkdeepa/Landing-page-application/README.md

 - Four sections (hard-coded or dynamically).
 - Four navbar items corresponding to each section (dynamically).
 - Clicking the navbar item >>> scrolling the viewport to the target section.
-Check ‌this link‌.
+Check this https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView
 - Clicking the navbar item >>> highlighting the item background for the user to follow easily where s/he surfing.
-Check ‌this link‌
+Check this link https://www.youtube.com/watch?v=jaBLwm_0QAE